 Key Highlights of the Consumer Protection Act, 2019:

 - The District forum is renamed as District Commission.

-- The definition of “Complainant” shall extend to parents or legal guardians of a minor who is a consumer.
+- Under this Act, The word “Complainant” shall extend and applicable to parents or legal guardians of a minor who is a consumer.

-- Rights of the consumers are as follows:
+- The rights of consumers are as follows:

-- Protection against the marketing of goods, products, or services which are hazardous to life and property.
+- Protection against the marketing of products and services which are hazardous to life and property.

-- Protection against unfair trade practices by being informed about the quality, quantity, potency, purity, standard, and price of goods, products, or services.
+- It is the right of the consumer to get protection against any unfair trade practices along with the quality, quantity, potency, purity, standard, and price of goods, products, or services.

-- Consumer’s interests will receive due consideration at the appropriate forum
+- One of the main highlights of this Act is that Consumer’s interests will receive due consideration and protection at the appropriate forum

 - The limitation period for appeal filing before State Commission is extended from 30 days to 45 days while retaining the power to condone the delay.

-- Earlier the ceiling was of a maximum of Rs.
-25,000/-, which has been removed and now the Opposite Party needs to deposit 50% of the amount ordered by District Commission before filing appeal before State Commission,
+- Previously, the limit was of a maximum of Rs.
+25,000/-, that has been eliminated whereas, the Opposite Party will deposit 50% of the amount on the order of District Commission before filing an appeal before State Commission,

 - The original pecuniary jurisdiction of the District Commission shall be up to Rs.
 1 Crore, for State Commission from 1 Cr – 10 Cr.
 And for NCDRC to be more than Rs.
 10 crores.

 - The complainant has the right to file the complaint within the territorial jurisdiction of the commission where he/she is residing or working for gain besides what was provided earlier.

 - According to the new amendment, the State Commission shall have a minimum of one President and four Members.

 - Under Section 49(2) and 59(2) of the Consumer Protection Act, the power to the State Commission and NCDRC is respectively to declare any terms of a contract, to be null and void which is unfair for the consumer.